Inflation and the Theory of Cosmological Perturbations: The standard inflationary universe

 \subsection{The last stage of inflation and reheating}

-Inflation ended when the potential energy associated with the inflaton field became smaller than the kinetic energy of the field.
-By that time, any pre-inflation entropy in the universe had been inflated away, and the energy of the universe was entirely in the form of coherent oscillations of the inflaton condensate around the minimum of its potential.
-The universe may be said to be frozen after the end of inflation.
-We know that somehow the low-entropy cold universe dominated by the energy of coherent motion of the $\phi$ field must be transformed into a high-entropy hot universe dominated by radiation.
+Inflation ended when the potential energy associated with the inflaton field became smaller than the kinetic energy of the oscillating field.
 The process by which the energy of the inflaton field is transferred from the inflaton field to radiation has been dubbed {\it reheating}.
-In the old theory of reheating \cite{dolgov,abbot}, the simplest way to envision this process is if the comoving energy density in the zero mode of the inflaton decays into normal particles, which then scatter and thermalize to form a thermal background.
-It is usually assumed that the decay width of this process is the same as the decay width of a free inflaton field.

-Of particular interest is a quantity known usually as the reheat temperature, denoted as $T_{RH}$\footnote{So far, we have indicated it with $T_f$.}.
-The reheat temperature is calculated by assuming an instantaneous conversion of the energy density in the inflaton field into radiation when the decay width of the inflaton energy, $\Gamma_\phi$, is equal to $H$, the expansion rate of the universe.
+In the old theory of reheating \cite{dolgov,abbot} the comoving energy density in the zero mode of the inflaton decays into normal particles.
+The latter then scatter and thermalize to form a thermal background.
+Of particular interest is a quantity known usually as the reheat temperature, denoted as $T_{\rm RH}$.
+It is calculated by assuming an instantaneous conversion of the energy density in the inflaton field into radiation.
+The decay happens when the width of the inflaton energy, $\Gamma_\phi$, is equal to $H$, the expansion rate of the universe.

 The reheat temperature is calculated quite easily.
-After inflation the inflaton field executes coherent oscillations about the minimum of the potential.
-Averaged over several oscillations, the coherent oscillation energy density redshifts as matter: $\rho_\phi \propto a^{-3}$, where $a$ is the Robertson--Walker scale factor.
-If we denote as $\rho_I$ and $a_I$ the total inflaton energy density and the scale factor at the initiation of coherent oscillations, then the Hubble expansion rate as a function of $a$ is
+After inflation the inflaton field executes coherent oscillations about the minimum of the potential at some $\phi_0\simeq \phi_{\rm m}$